• Cake

 christmas tree cakes tutorial

 I created a huge 3D Christmas Tree Cake last year, and this year it was even more fun making mini versions.
 Especially since JOANN has such a great assortment of Holiday sprinkles right now.
 I was so dazzled by the festive sprinkles in their cake decorating aisle that it was hard to choose just one!
-I ended up with tons of sprinkles between the Wilton 6 pack of blue winter sprinkles and the double pack of Handmade Holiday sprinkles.
 They all look so great together on these mini Christmas trees.
 Just look at those tiny gingerbread men and snowflakes!

 Christmas tree cake by sugar and sparrow